minprog/programmeren-1/extra/installatie/mac/index.md

 3. Homebrew will ask for your password, no character will appear on screen, this is normal.

+4. Press __return__ (enter) to start the installation.

-4. _(Only for Apple Silicon M1 Macs!!!)_ Read the "Next steps" and execute the lines in the terminal, it probably looks like:
+5. _(Only for Apple Silicon (M1) Macs!!!)_ Read the "Next steps" and execute the lines in the terminal, it probably looks like:

         echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> .zprofile
         eval "$(/opt/homebrew/bin/brew shellenv)"

     But please execute the lines you see in your terminal, they can be slightly different!

+6. Please confirm `brew` is installed correctly by executing `brew --version`.
+You will see a version number as output.

 ## Step 3: Python